 School Year High School U

-The Neighborhood Learning Alliance High School University (HSU) Program partners with Carlow University and CCAC to provide primarily low-income and students of color access to free college courses and work-related work experience.
-Students can enroll in one course per semester (Summer, Fall, Spring).
-The model includes services such as: Mandatory tutoring for college courses, tutoring for high school courses, high school and college preparation counseling, career exploration, work experience, community engagement, and leadership development.
+Students can enroll in one college/workforce course per semester (Summer, Fall, Spring).
+The model includes services such as: Mandatory tutoring for college/workforce courses, tutoring for high school courses, college and career preparation, career exploration, internships, community engagement, and leadership development.
+Interested student candidates please complete the application and a team member will be in contact.

 - tutoring/study skills